Home / Prymnesiophyceae

 The name "Prymnesiophyceae" was established by Hibberd (1976) to satisfy the International Code of Botanical Nomenclature by using the root of a genus (with the use of Prymnesium in this case).
 The previous name "Haptophyceae" (Christensen 1962) was based on the presence of an appendage unique to this protistan class, located between the flagella that superficially resembles them, the haptonema that has no homologue outside the class.
 Various species have differing lengths and flexibilities of haptonemas, and their function also varies from grasping objects to none observed.

 Most species are marine (~300), fewer than 10 are in freshwater.
 Freshwater habitats include lakes with low conductance.
-Blooms have occurred after loading of organic solutes (human sewage) in a New Hampshire lake.
+Blooms of Chrysochromulina have occurred after loading of organic solutes (human sewage) in a New Hampshire lake (personal observation).

 References: